sparkbox/cachebust/README.md

 `npm install cachebust`

-The recommended way to use `cachebust` is to either add your input data in `package.json` or in a `.cachebust.config` file. [(see config)](#config).
+The recommended way to use `cachebust` is to either add your input data in `package.json` or in a `.cachebust.config` file [(see config)](#config).

 ## Running

-`cachebust`: will create your fingerprinted assests & replace those names inside the target "template files" as specified in the package.json file or the .cachebust.config file.
+`cachebust`: will create your fingerprinted assests & update fingerprinted "source file" names inside the target "template file(s)" as specified in the package.json file or the .cachebust.config file.

-If you need to restore your template files, you can run: `cachebust restore`
+If you need to restore your template files, you can run: `cachebust --restore`

 ## Config